openhab/openhab-addons/bundles/org.openhab.binding.tplinksmarthome/README.md

 |-------------------|-------------------------------------------------------------------------------------------------------|
 | groupSwitch       | General channels. e.g. `groupSwitch#switch`                                                           |
 | outlet&lt;number> | The outlet to control. &lt;number> is the number of the outlet (starts with 1). e.g. `outlet1#switch` |

+### Channel Refresh

+When the thing receives a `RefreshType` command the channel state is updated from an internal cache.
+This cache is updated per refresh interval as configured in the thing.
+However for some use cases it's preferable to set the refresh interval higher than the default.
+For example for switches the 1 second refresh interval may cause a burden to the network traffic.
+Therefore if the refresh interval for switches is set to a value higher than 5 seconds, and for the other devices higher than 1 minute.
+Than the a `RefreshType` command will fetch the device state and update the internal cache.

 ## Full Example